Inelastic Boltzmann equation under shear heating: Radon measure-valued solution

 \end{definition}

-Note that if \( f \) is a mild solution, then \eqref{equ:inelasticBoltzmann} holds in sense of measure, which implies that \eqref{equ:inelasticBoltzmann_weakForm} is satisfied on appropriate test functions, and thus \( f \) is also a weak solution (see also \cite{JamesEtAl17SSP}).
+{ \begin{remark} We point out $Q_e^\pm(f,f)$ defines measures in $\mathcal{M}_+$ by the continuity and integrability of $b(\cos \theta).$ Here the sense of measure is understood integrating by parts and passing the derivative to the test function.
+Note that if \( f \) is a mild solution, then \eqref{equ:inelasticBoltzmann} holds {in the sense of measure,} which implies that \eqref{equ:inelasticBoltzmann_weakForm} is satisfied on appropriate test functions, and thus \( f \) is also a weak solution (see also \cite{JamesEtAl17SSP}). \end{remark} }

 We first prove some useful properties of \( Q_e^+ \) and \( S \).

 \begin{lemma} If \( f, g \in \mathcal{M}_+(\mathbb{R}_c^{d}) \), then

 Also, if \( h_1, h_2 \in {\mathit{L}^{1}}([0, T], \mathcal{M}_+(\mathbb{R}_c^{d})) \), then for \( T \geq t \geq t' \geq 0 \), it holds that